 7. What if the incident happened off campus?
 Off campus behavior that adversely affects the university community and/or the pursuit of its objectives falls under the scope of the Office of Student Conduct.
 Accordingly, if the University has knowledge of an incident off campus, an investigation of the alleged incident will follow.
 Individuals are responsible for their behavior regardless of location.
 George Mason University reserves the right to hold students accountable for their behavior from the time of application through receipt of degree.

 8. I just posted something online.
 Why is the university contacting me about alleged violations?
 The University reserves the right address alleged acts of misconduct wherever they occur.
 Violations of the Code of Student Conduct that occur via the Internet, telecommunication devices, mail, and other media (including social media) may be addressed through the University conduct system.
 Alleged violations that occur electronically frequently have an impact on individuals as well as the University community.
 As such, the University may address alleged violations as they are referred to the Office of Student Conduct.

 9. Will my parents find out about my involvement in an incident?
 The Family Educational Rights and Privacy Act (1974) includes a student’s conduct record within the privacy protections afforded to a college student’s educational record.
-Generally, the university will not disclose a student’s conduct history without written permission from the student.
+The University may notify a parent in the event of certain Drug and Alcohol policy violations.

 We encourage students to speak with parents (or guardian) and as adults, students should take responsibility for initiating the conversation.
 Maintaining open lines of honest communication is important and may improve positive and healthy decision making throughout the college years.